-Post-model Description Portfolios impacted adjustment COVID-19 Macro- economic adjustment Post-model adjustment made on the basis of constrained expert judgement to allow for macro-economic impacts not adequately captured by existing statistical models.
-Adjustment calculated through application of expert-judgement based weightings to macro- economic factors within the existing FLI methodology.
+Post-model adjust- ment Description Portfolios impacted COVID-19 Macro- economic adjustment Post-model adjustment made on the basis of constrained expert judgement to allow for macro-economic impacts not adequately captured by existing statistical models.
+Adjustment calculated through application of expert- judgement based weightings to macro-economic factors within the existing FLI methodology.
 Retail and commercial credit portfolios.
-Adjustment for COVID-19 relief Adjustments made to coverage held for COVID- 19 relief to allow for impact of delayed arrears recognition, which results from an inability to observe normal arrears behaviour and to provide accordingly where payment relief is offered.
+Adjustment for COVID-19 relief Adjustments made to coverage held for COVID-19 relief to allow for impact of delayed arrears recognition, which results from an inability to observe normal arrears behaviour and to provide accordingly where payment relief is offered.
 Retail and commercial credit portfolios.
+Political Unrest Post-model adjustment made on the basis of constrained expert judgement to allow for macro-economic impacts not adequately captured by existing statistical models.
+Adjust- ment calculated through application of expert-judgement based weightings to macro-economic factors within the existing FLI methodology.
+Retail, commercial, corporate and treasury portfolios.

 Judgement or estimate Retail and retail SME Corporate and commercial SME Measurement of the 12-month and ECL Parameters are determined on a pooled basis, with exposures pooled on a portfolio level at a minimum.
 Where appropriate, more granular pooling is applied.
 The inputs used to determine parameter values include historically observed behaviour as well as behavioural and demographic information related to individual exposures currently on book.
 PD parameters are determined through assessment of the influence that various risk drivers have had on historical default rates.
-EAD parameters are estimated based on product characteristics and historical draw- down and payment behaviour.
+EAD parameters are estimated based on product characteristics and historical draw-down and payment behaviour.
 LGDs are determined by estimating expected future cash flows, including costs and proceeds from sale of collateral, based on historically observed outcomes.
 The statistical models applied implicitly assume that risk drivers that influence default risk, payment behaviour and recovery expectations within the historical data will continue to be relevant in the future.
 Parameters are determined based on the application of statistical models that produce estimates on the basis of counterparty- specific financial information and transaction characteristics including the nature of available collateral.
-Due to the specialised nature of these exposures, parameters produced by models are taken through a robust review and challenge process before being applied to calculate expected credit losses and are required to be signed off by a committee of Corporate credit experts who can motivate adjustments to modelled parameters. consider account age, historical behaviour between parameters.
-Term structures have been developed over the remaining lifetime is limited to the contractua exception of instruments with an undrawn con length of the remaining lifetime.
-Expected credit losses on open accounts are o f 12-month and LECL using term structures that transaction characteristics and correlations e entire remaining lifetime of an instrument.
-The al term of instruments in the portfolio, with the nmitment such as where no limit is placed on the discounted from the expected date of default to ginal effective interest rate or a reasonable
+Due to the specialised nature of these exposures, parameters produced by models are taken through a robust review and challenge process before being applied to calculate expected credit losses and are required to be signed off by a committee of Corporate credit experts who can motivate adjustments to modelled parameters.
+Parameters are calibrated for the calculation of 12-n that consider account age, historical behaviour, trans between parameters.
+Term structures have been developed over the entire The remaining lifetime is limited to the contractual te the exception of instruments with an undrawn comm on the length of the remaining lifetime.
+Expected credit losses on open accounts are discour to the reporting date using the asset's original effect proximation thereof. action characteristics and correlations e remaining lifetime of an instrument. erm of instruments in the portfolio, with hitment such as where no limit is placed nted from the expected date of default